tomkonidas/konidas/content/posts/tcp-ip.md

 and connect to and use the network.

 > Even though we do not use the OSI model in practice today, it is still very important to know amongst fellow engineers
-> as it is very often refered to when chit-chating to other colleagues.
+> as it is very often referred to when chit-chatting to other colleagues.

-Some fun sentences tht you can rememebr to help you with the layer's and their orders:
+Some fun sentences tht you can remember to help you with the layer's and their orders:

 - People Don't Need Those Stupid Packets Anyway (My personal favorite)
 - Please Do Not Take Sales People's Advice